kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 +  Privilege Arbitrage
     *  Using relative higher privilege to benefit those with relative lower privilege in the same area/setting.
-*  Your Personal Privilege Matrix (WHAT TO USE AS AXES?)
+*  Your Personal Privilege Matrix (WHAT TO USE AS AXES?); Perform "Pseudo-factor analysis" on [Buzzfeed Privilege Quiz](http://www.buzzfeed.com/regajha/how-privileged-are-you#.rva5j0d3o5)
     -  CIS  Gendered
         +  non = 5; people have NO IDEA;
     -  Heterosexual vs. Other